A non-linear differential equation for the periods of elliptic surfaces: Abstract

-of non-linear pde satisfied by $H=[\eta_1,\ldots, \eta_N]$, where $\partial_i =\partial/\partial t_i$ and the skew tensor $\partial_i \eta_i\wedge\eta_i$ of rank $2$ is the ecliptic of $\eta_i$ (the plane in which the particle $\eta_i$ is instantaneously moving with respect to $t_i$).
-Moreover, after rigidification of the integral cohomology, $H$ can be interpreted as providing a period map for these surfaces with values in the complex orthogonal group $O_N(\C)$, and we prove a generic infinitesimal Torelli theorem for this map.
+of non-linear pde satisfied by $H=[\eta_1,\ldots, \eta_N]$, where $\partial_i =\partial/\partial t_i$.
+Moreover, $H$ can be interpreted as providing a multi-valued period map for these surfaces with values in the complex orthogonal group $O_N$, and we prove a generic infinitesimal Torelli theorem for this map.
 For rational elliptic surfaces this can be calculated explicitly.

-AMS classification: 14C34, 32G20. \begin{section}{Review of results on elliptic surfaces} Suppose that $f:X\to C$ is an elliptic surface over $\C$ that is Jacobian (that is, there is a given section $C_0$ of $f$).
-Assume that all its singular fibres are irreducible nodal curves; then $f$ is determined by the corresponding classifying morphism $\phi:C\to\bsell$.
-This morphism is dominant and is unramified over the locus $j=\infty$.
+AMS classification: 14C34, 32G20. \begin{section}{Review of results on elliptic surfaces} Let $\sje=\sje_{h, q}$ denote the stack of complex Jacobian elliptic surfaces $f:X\to C$ all of whose singular fibres are irreducible nodal curves; then $f$ is determined by the corresponding classifying morphism $\phi_f=\phi:C\to\bsell$ where $\bsell\cong\P(4, 6)$ is the stack of generalized elliptic curves.
+This morphism $\phi$ is finite and is unramified over the locus $j=\infty$ (the cusp).
 Let $Z=\Ram_\phi=\sum (e_P-1)P$ denote the ramification divisor, where $e_P$ is the ramification index of $\phi$ at $P\in C$.
-For any point $P\in C$, put $f^{-1}(P)=E_P$.
+For any point $P\in C$, put $f^{-1}(P)=E_P$ and let $M$ denote the line bundle of modular forms of weight $1$ on $\bsell$.
+One basic feature of $\sje$, some of whose details we recall below, is that we get an algebraic co-ordinate system on $\sje$ by taking the branch divisor $B=\phi_*Z$ in $\bsell$;